How to solve the "problem of engineers becoming too dependent on each other"? Discussing operational issues

 Creating such a system allows for proper evaluation, handover, and automation

-We believe that the value of operations is determined by whether or not we solve our customers' problems together and contribute to their business continuity and development.
-To achieve this, not only to ensure business continuity (overall optimization of the company) operational continuity (partial optimization of the field) .
+We believe the value of our operations is determined by whether we work together with our clients to solve their challenges and contribute to their business continuity and growth.
+To achieve this,business continuity (overall optimization of the company)not only isthe continuity of operational tasks (partial optimization of the field)necessary, but so is

 Role model for operations

-Personalization is good ( advanced thinking and flexibility are valued)
+Personalization is good (innovativeness and flexibility are valued).

 • Overall Management